MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-eap-on-aro.md

 1. Clone the code for this demo application (todo-list) to your local system.
 The demo application is at [GitHub](https://github.com/Azure-Samples/jboss-on-aro-jakartaee).
 1. Follow the instructions in [Create an Azure Red Hat OpenShift 4 cluster](/azure/openshift/tutorial-create-cluster?toc=/azure/developer/java/ee/toc.json&bc=/azure/developer/java/ee/breadcrumb/toc.json).

    Though the "Get a Red Hat pull secret" step is labeled as optional, **it is required for this article**.
-The pull secret enables your ARO cluster to find the JBoss EAP application images.
+The pull secret enables your Azure Red Hat OpenShift cluster to find the JBoss EAP application images.

    If you plan to run memory-intensive applications on the cluster, specify the proper virtual machine size for the worker nodes using the `--worker-vm-size` parameter.
 For more information, see: